 Orthodox Outlet for Dogmatic Enquiries Salvation and Psychotherapy

 Let’s not stone our fellow-man in a….
 Christian manner.
-The person who - in the presence of others – checks someone for having sinned, or speaks in an impassioned manner about a certain person, is not moved by the Spirit of God: he is moved by another spirit.
+The person who - in the presence of others – checks someone for having sinned, or speaks in an impassioned manner about a certain other person, is not moved by the Spirit of God: he is moved by... another spirit.

 The way of the Church is LOVE; it differs from the way of the legalists.

-The Church sees everything with tolerance and seeks to help each person, whatever he may have done, however sinful he may be.
+The Church sees everything with tolerance and seeks to help each person, whatever he may have done, however sinful they may be.

 The one who possesses humility will never act like a teacher; he will listen, and whenever his opinion is requested, he will respond humbly.
 In other words, he will reply like a student Whoever believes that he is capable of correcting others is filled with egotism.